Small picture of Donizetti

 First performed: January 7, 1827 at Teatro Valle, Rome.

 Otto mesi in due ore (also known as Gli esiliati in Siberia) (1827), opera romantica.
-There is also a revised French version Élisabeth, ou la fille de l'exilé, see here for an article on the interrelationships.
+This was very heavily revised around 1839-1840 to produce a French version Élisabeth, ou la fille de l'exilé , which is best thought of as a new opera.
+See here for Will Crutchfield's article on the interrelationships.

 Librettist: Domenico Gilardoni